lricardogarcia/lricardogarcia/README.md

 ---

-📌 _"Engineering isn't just about code — it's about building systems that matter."_
+📌 _"Engineering isn't just about writing code — it's about building systems that solve real-world problems."_